Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

-Oddsmakers project the Jacksonville Jaguars (0-4) to put up a fight in their attempt to end their four-game losing streak, as they are just 4-point underdogs in a matchup against the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
-The over/under is set at 48.5.
+The Jacksonville Jaguars (0-4) will fight to halt their four-game losing streak as they are 4.5-point underdogs against the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
+The game's point total is 48.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.